KennethSC/YouTube-Captions-Formatter/README.md

 ## Instructions

-Just copy the URL of your desired YouTube video and paste it into the script so that is set equal to the variable called 'URL'.
+Copy the URL of your desired YouTube video and paste it into the script so that it is set equal to the variable called 'URL'.

 EX: URL = 'YourVideoURL'